rherrmann/eclipse-extras/README.md

 All features can be installed separately.
 Please note that a JRE 8 or later and Eclipse Luna (4.4) or later are required to run this software.

 The software is released continuously, and the sources listed above always contain the latest stable release.
-See the  [Changelog](https://github.com/rherrmann/eclipse-extras/blob/master/CHANGELOG.md) for a summary of the most recent changes.
+See the [news page](https://rherrmann.github.io/eclipse-extras/news) for a summary of the most recent changes.

 ## Requirements